JakobBergG/Dataproject_GBM/README.md

 ## Skull-stripping

 Since a brain mask for each MR and CT scan has been generated in the previous brain segmentation step, it is now possible to perform skull-stripping.
 The function `run_skull_stripping` from `skull_stripping/strip_skull_from_mask.py` applies the mask to each MR scan, i.e. everything from the scan that is not part of the brain mask is removed.
-The brain mask should cover the entire brain, but to ensure that no parts of the brain are removed when skull-stripping, the brain mask is expanded by 2 mm in all directions before being applied to the scan.
 An MR scan and its skull-stripped version is illustrated below:

 ![](readme_images/skullstriping.png)